staadecker/lp-analyzer/README.md

 1. Clone the repository to download the code.

-2. Run `pip install -r requirements.txt` to install the dependencies.
+2. From within the directory run `pip install .` to install the dependencies.

 ### Run it on a `.mps` file